siam1251/cmds/algorithm.md

 2. Define state (find complexity from possible states)
 3. If you see you can build from middle, meaning you can also start from both end and squeeze [problem](https://leetcode.com/problems/longest-palindromic-subsequence/)
 4. You may also reduce the number of state by figuring out these states are actully same [problem](https://leetcode.com/problems/greatest-sum-divisible-by-three/)
 5. You may have define a state, that takes the corresponding element too.
 Like LIS, LCS or others [problem](https://leetcode.com/problems/longest-arithmetic-subsequence/)

+## Base case
+1. you have two lists, list1 and list2
+2. one case: list1 is empty
+3. another case: list2 is empty